-For those of you who aren't interested in what happened in the past, maybe you’ll want to skip this chapter.
-Being a historyphile (if there is such a word), I revel in what came before us, because I know that history peats and repeats.
+For those of you who don’t care for what happened in the past, maybe you’ll want to skip this chapter.
+Being a historyphile (if there is such a word), I revel in what came before us, because I know that history repeats over and over.
 Sometimes we learn from it; most of the time, we don’t.
-But it's always fascinating.

 The Ottoman rule over Transjordan (1516-1918) came to an end after World War I through the efforts of the Hashemite Army of the Great Arab Revolt.
 The region’s local Bedouin tribes, Circassians, and Christians helped in the effort.
 Of course, Great Britain had a little to do with it.

 On a side note, I had never heard of the Circassians ((Sur-CASH-ins), so I did a little research and found that they lived in the Caucasus Mountains of southern Russia.
-For those who are familiar with the patterns of tracking the migration of the Ten Tribes of Israel, you will recognize the Caucasus as a place where they lived at one point in history.
+For those who are familiar with the patterns of tracking the Ten Tribes, you will recognize the Caucasus as a place where they lived at one point in history.
 The Circassians were Christian for 1,000 years but were Islamized between the 16th and 19th centuries.

-Between the Caucasian War and the Ottoman deportation in the late 1800s, more than ninety percent of the population disappeared from their homeland.
-The Ottoman authorities directed the Circassian immigrants to settle in Jordan, where between 20,000 and 80,000 live today.
+Between the Caucasian War and deportation, more than 90 percent of the population disappeared from their homeland.
+The Ottoman Authorities directed the Circassian immigrants to settle in Jordan, where 20,000 to 80,000 live today.
 Two groups settled farther south in the Ottoman land holdings in what is today modern Israel.
 Their 4,000 descendants still live in two towns in the Galilee and are the only Sunni Muslims in the land.
 They send their sons to the Israeli Defense Forces (IDF).

 WHO WERE/ARE THE HASHEMITES?